The 9 Best Fall Festivals in Maryland!

 Travel back in time at the annual Renaissance Festival in Crownsville, Maryland.
 Dress in medieval costume and become a “villager” in the festival village.
 Each year, the storyline changes, but you can always expect incredible entertainment, delicious food, and jovial company.

 The Maryland Wine Festival grows every year, with over 150 wines from a growing number of Maryland wineries.
 Peruse the artisan section to purchase unique goods, rock to the live music, and sample local cheeses.

 Sample from over 60 restaurants at the Taste of Bethesda food festival.
 Each October, Taste of Bethesda hosts five stages worth of live entertainment and over 40,000 attendees.
 The festival is held rain or shine, so make sure to come out!

 Get your first taste of fall at the Darlington Apple Festival in the town by the same name.
 Participate in the corn hole tournament, take a pony ride, or join a hay ride.
-Of course, you’ll be able to shop for unique artisan crafts and partake in delicious foods, too.
+Of course, you'll be able to shop for unique artisan crafts and indulge in delicious foods, too.